ark-lang/ark/docs/CONVENTIONS.md

     if(condition)
         x = 1 + 2;

-This is to maintain consistency.
+This is to maintain consistency, and avoid potential errors.

 **This rule applies to all other loops/conditionals, not just for the *if* conditional**.